jarnaldich/jarnaldich.github.com/blog/2022-04-22-cloud-optimized-vector.md

 the void: it will always depend on the process/algorithm/use case.
-For example, for a raster point operation (such as applying a threshold mask for some value), organizing data line by line with no overviews is more efficient than a COG would be (...and that is why the Geotiff allow for different configurations).
+For example, for a raster point operation (such as applying a threshold mask for some value), organizing data line by line with no overviews is more efficient than a COG would be (...and that is why the Geotiff spec allows for different configurations).

 When dealing with spatial data, that principle gets hit by a loose version of [Tobler's First